 But a reading of the Bible shows that both Shem and Melchizedek are described separately, and are never suggested to have been in the same place at the same time, to have known each other, to have had common acquaintances, or to have even lived in the same area of the Middle East.
 Shem is famous for being one of three sons of Noah.
 Shem was one of the eight people on Noah’s ark who lived through the flood.
 He became the father of the Semitic race, from which Abraham, Isaac and Jacob sprang.
 His sons and grandsons, and the lands where they settled, are all named.
 (More about that later.)
 We know when he was born and when he died.
 But his significance in the Bible story is limited to his place in the genealogical line of patriarchs between Adam and Abraham, and as such, he became an ancestor of Jesus Christ.
 (See Luke 3:36) The only act of his that we know of, other than that he married, was on the ark, had children, and died when 602 years old, is that on one occasion, he, along with his brother Japheth, saw his father drunken and naked in his tent.
 The two sons then placed a blanket over their father while looking away from him so as not to see his nakedness.
 Other than that, nothing of particular significance is said about him.
 In the Bible, he is not described as being a high priest, king, or even a religious leader.
 Nothing is even said about him being righteous.
 No words of his are quoted.
 See Genesis 6:10-11:10.

 According to the book of Genesis, Shem’s descendants became famous fathers of nations.
 According to Nelson’s New Illustrated Bible Dictionary, “[a]fter the Flood he became the father of Elam, Asshur, Arphaxad, Lud, and Aram (usually identified by scholars as Persia, Assyria, Chaldea, Lydia, and Syria, respectively).”1 Two things are noteworthy about this information.
 First of all, none of the sons of Shem became fathers of nations in the area of Salem, which city, if we are correct in believing it to be the city that later became Jerusalem, was in the land of Canaan.
 We do know that Abraham, after he had migrated southward to Canaan from his ancestral homeland in Haran (modern Syria), lived in the southern portion of what would later become Judea.
 Therefore, because he returned to that area after the slaughter of the kings and met Melchizedek, we can infer that Melchizedek was king over a city in this same area where Jerusalem now is.
 Shem’s descendents did not live in this area, and that is why Abraham, himself a descendant of Shem, was characterized as a stranger in the land of the Canaanites, see Gen. 15:13 and 17:8.
-If Melchizedek was Shem, why was he living in an area where neither Shem nor his famous sons had settled?
+If Melchizedek was Shem, why was he living in an area where neither Shem nor his above-named sons had settled?

-Second, since the Bible tells us that Noah’s ark came to rest on the slopes of Mount Ararat (see Gen. 8:4), and contains no record of Shem himself ever leaving this area thereafter, the reader shouldn’t infer that Shem traveled from Ararat to Jerusalem thereafter.
+Second, since the Bible tells us that Noah’s ark came to rest on the slopes of Mount Ararat (see Gen. 8:4), and contains no record of Shem himself ever leaving this area, the reader shouldn’t infer that Shem traveled from Ararat to Jerusalem thereafter.
 The distance between the two points is over 750 miles, and it would be a journey Shem would have no reason to make.
 The area of Mount Ararat is a central location from which Shem’s sons spread out to the west and southeast.
 For Shem to migrate a long distance to Canaan would take him further away from the lands which his sons began to settle.
 And, it would take him away from his father Noah, for whom he was still caring after the Flood, as the incident with Noah’s nakedness demonstrates.

 Finally, as argued above, if the Bible makes much about Abraham leaving Haran to come to Canaan, wouldn’t it have told us if Shem made an even more impressive migration after the Flood to become the king of a city in a land where he had never lived before?